Stochastic Modeling and Simulation of Viral Evolution: Introduction

 In the present paper, we further address the biological implications of modeling RNA virus populations in terms of the phenotypic model.
-We achieved this goal by a combination of computational simulations and the basic analytic techniques of the theory of multitype branching processes.
+We achieved this goal by a combination of computational simulations and basic results of the theory of multitype branching processes as used in~\cite{ABCJ13b,ABCJ13a}.
 In order to perform the simulations we have implemented the phenotypic model into a computational platform capable of running the simulation and presenting the results in graphical format in real time.
-As we shall see, the phenotypic model is fully specified by three fundamental parameters: the probabilities of occurrence of deleterious and beneficial effects $d$ and $b$ -- the probability of occurrence of neutral effects is fixed by the complementarity relation $c=1-d-b$ -- and the maximum replicative capability $R$.
-By an exhaustive analysis of this ``parameter space'' we were able portray a fairly detailed outline of all possible behaviors of the model.
-A multitype branching process may be classified into three distinct regimes:

-\paragraph{Stationary regime.} In the phenotypic model it corresponds to the asymptotic behavior of a \emph{super-critical} branching process.
-At the end of a transient phase the viral population exhibits a steady viral load and stable relative frequencies of almost all variants in the population.
-At this point the viral population has recovered its phenotypic diversity and becomes better adapted to the new host environment.
-It represents an advanced stage of the infection, called \emph{chronic infection} phase.
-We obtain explicit expressions for the relative frequencies of the replicative classes and other quantities derived from them such as the average reproduction rate of the viral population, the phenotypic diversity and the phenotypic entropy.

-\paragraph{Threshold of extinction.} In the phenotypic model, it corresponds to a \emph{critical} branching process.
-The threshold of extinction takes place when the deleterious rate is sufficiently high that it prevents the viral population of reaching the stationary regime but not high enough to induce the extinction of the population in the short run.
-We show that this regime is completely determined by a particular value of the deleterious probability, called \emph{critical deleterious probability}.
-We provide an explicit expression for this quantity.
-We also find an asymptotic expression for the maximum beneficial probability at which the extinction threshold disappears and the population no longer can extinguished.

-\paragraph{Extinction by Lethal Mutagenesis.} In the phenotypic model, it corresponds to a \emph{sub-critical} branching process.
-It is the process of extinction of the viral population due to the increment of the deleterious rate and is characterized by a distinct signature observed in the time series of the average reproduction rate, during a simulation: an explosive growth in the variation of the average reproduction rate as it approaches the extinction time.
-We given an expression for the \emph{expected time to extinction} in terms of the parameters $d$, $R$ and the critical deleterious probability.
-We also show that when then deleterious probability approaches its critical value, and the branching process approaches its extinction threshold, the model displays a scaling law that resembles a ``phase transition'' with critical exponent $1$.

-In addition to this classification into distinct regimes, we give a characterization of the initial time evolution of the the model and discuss the role of the fitness distributions on the variance of the branching process.